Health Risks of Amphetamines

 The Final Straw

 While all these effects are bad enough, are amphetamines also associated with fatalities?
-A study in the United Kingdom collected information on 832 deaths over a ten-year period where the person who died tested positive for an amphetamine-type stimulant.
+A study in the United Kingdom collected information on 832 deaths over a 10-year period where the person who died tested positive for an amphetamine-type stimulant.
 In 108 cases, the person who died had only taken an amphetamine-type stimulant and no other drug or alcohol.
-In these cases, the deaths were mostly caused by cerebral hemorrhage or a crisis created by that high blood pressure described earlier.
-Other deaths resulted from an aggravation of pre-existing heart or heart-lung conditions.
+In these cases, the deaths were mostly caused by cerebral hemorrhage or a crisis created by the high blood pressure described earlier.
+Other deaths resulted from an aggravation of preexisting heart or heart-lung conditions.
 Only nine people died as a result of risky behavior while intoxicated, including traffic crashes.

 There is no one standing by to warn you of the risks of using amphetamines, especially not if someone stands to make money by turning you into a paying customer.
 This is why drug education is one of the most important community activities carried out by Narconon staff and volunteers.
-Across the US and around the world, these staff and volunteers carry the Narconon drug education curriculum out to young people so they learn for themselves why they should never, ever start using drugs.
+Across the United States and around the world, these staff and volunteers carry the Narconon drug education curriculum to young people so they learn for themselves why they should never start using drugs.
 When the Narconon drug education curriculum reaches school children and businesses and thereby prevents drug use, there is greater hope that drug dealers and illicit labs producing amphetamine and methamphetamine can permanently be put out of business.